-Motor placement is a point of debate among e-bike fans, though the folks at the Pedelecs forum say it doesn't really matter that much and people really should just go back to debating Macs v Windows.
+Motor placement is a point of debate among e-bike fans, though there's a school of thought that says it doesn't really matter that much and people should just go back to debating Macs v Windows.

 However, one significant difference is that a motor in the frame will be coupled to the cranks.
 That means the control electronics can include a sensor that detects how hard you're pedalling and meter out the assistance accordingly.

 That has advantages and disadvantages.
 Having your power assisted according to how much you put in can feel more natural, but you might want all the available assistance without having to go full-tilt yourself.
 James Heslop says another advantage is that the ability of the system to better react to how much power you're putting out means you'll get more range.

 Various manufacturers make kits that bike makers then build into bikes.
 Referred to as the 'eGroup', this includes the motor, battery, control electronics, switches, and display — all the bits you don't find on a conventional bike.
 Names to look for include Bosch, Brose, Panasonic, Yamaha, Sony, Impulse, Bafang and Shimano.